 Some of the commonly used Thermoplastic materials are as follows:

 - Polyvinyl Chloride or PVC

-By and large, the thermoplastics are structurally weak materials and have limited temperature endurance.
+By and large, thermoplastics are structurally weak materials and have limited temperature endurance.

 Thermoset Piping Materials

-The Thermosetting Plastics are Polymer Compound (resins), which are normally available in liquid form at ambient temperature.
-On the addition of Catalyst and Accelerator, these Resins undergo a chemical transformation into a rigid product that sets into the required shape by curing process.
+Thermosetting Plastics are Polymer compounds (resins), which are normally available in liquid form at ambient temperature.
+With the addition of a Catalyst and an Accelerator, these Resins undergo a chemical transformation into a rigid product that sets into the required shape by the curing process.

 Some of the commonly used Thermosetting Plastics are as follows:

 - Vinyl esters